 If you've come from a line of Southern cooks, you probably cook most things without a recipe.
 Just throw in a little of this and a little of that and you have dinner on the table.
 That has been my greatest dilemma with this website...just trying to figure out amounts of ingredients for things like meatloaf that for years I've just thrown together.

 Some dishes, however, just don't require a recipe.
 Even the most novice of cooks can pull together many appetizers, salads, main dishes and sides.
 This tomato salad is a perfect example.
 It's so simple: tomatoes, onions, balsamic reduction, olive oil, salt and pepper.

-I've been buying this little bag of Village Farms authentic mini San Marzano tomatoes and love them for this salad, but you could use regular grape or cherry tomatoes.
-Of course, when tomatoes around here are ripe then I will buy at the local Marietta Square Farmer’s Market, but until then, I'm buying the tastiest tomatoes I can find in the grocery store.
+I've been buying a little bag of Village Farms authentic mini San Marzano tomatoes and love them for this salad, but you could use regular grape or cherry tomatoes.
+Of course, when tomatoes around here are ripe then I will buy at the local farmer's market, but until then, I'm buying the tastiest tomatoes I can find in the grocery store.

 - Place tomatoes and onions in a bowl.
 Drizzle olive oil and balsamic reduction over tomatoes.
 Add salt and pepper to taste.

 - Stir gently then let sit at room temperature for at least thirty minutes.